 If you are a senior leader managing someone whose interpersonal style creates distress in the work environment, you know that their conduct is bad for business.
 Whether they hold a management position or are otherwise a valuable contributor, the abrasive person’s behaviour causes distress, triggers staff turnover and sick leaves, and tarnishes your brand reputation.

 True, this person might be a stellar performer who has the organization’s best interests at heart.
 They might even be brilliant trailblazers.
 Still, complaints continue to pile up.
 People might even refer to them as “bully boss” or a “workplace bully.”

 You want to retain this person and their expertise, but the cost might be too high.
 Fill out our free risk assessment tool to assess the cost and risk — you might be surprised at what you discover.

-You’ve tried various solutions, but nothing has really worked.
-You’re now ready to take action.
-And you know that buying into the common myths about abrasiveness has not served you well.
+You’ve tried various solutions, but nothing has worked.
+You know that buying into the common myths about abrasiveness has not served you well.

 - Abrasive Bosses – Three Deadly Organizational Sins

 - A note from Sharone Bar-David to leaders who have told to change their abrasive style